Alicloud-Academy/big-data/spam-filter/README.md

 A couple notes:

 - Choose the lowest specification **CPU** type DSW notebook instance: we won't need a GPU for this experiment
-- Users outside Mainland China should deploy their DSW notebook instance in a region outside mainland China, we recommend **Kuala Lumpur (Malaysia)**
+- Users outside Mainland China should deploy their DSW notebook instance in a region outside mainland China.
+We recommend **Kuala Lumpur (Malaysia)**.
-- Users inside Mainland China should deploy their DW notebook instance in a region inside mainland China, we recommend **Shanghai**
+- Users inside Mainland China should deploy their DW notebook instance in a region inside mainland China.
+We recommend **Shanghai**

 ### Prepare the data and code